openresty/openresty/README.markdown

 Name
 ====

-ngx_openresty - Turning Nginx into a full-fledged Web App Server
+ngx_openresty - Turning Nginx into a Full-Fledged Scriptable Web Platform

 Table of Contents
 =================